 Alternatives to Artemisia / Yarrow than render traditional Hexagrams

-Anyhow, now I will explain a few alternatives that return proper traditional sign probability hexagrams, let’s begin with my favorite one
+Anyhow, now I will explain a couple of alternatives that return proper traditional sign probability hexagrams, let’s begin with my favorite one

 The one coin + one 8 sided die